Do I Have a Case?

 Tenant Law Group offers three types of attorney consultations:

-- A 30-minute consultation via telephone or videoconference with a tenant rights attorney,
+- A 30-minute consultation via Zoom or by phone with a tenant rights attorney,

 - A review of any documents you provide prior to your consultation,